-Looking for the best mattresses for back pain?
-Then firstly, let us share up our sympathies.
+Looking for the best mattress for back pain?
+Then you have our sympathies.
 Back pain can be physically, mentally and emotionally draining, and so it's not surprising you'd want to do everything you can do to reduce it.
-And replacing your mattress is very likely to help; particularly if your current one is old, saggy and past its best.
+And replacing your mattress is likely to help; particularly if your current one is old, saggy and past its best.

 - Make sure your guests are comfortable, too with our list of the best sofa beds

 - Complement your new mattress with a brand new, season-ready duvet